jeffreykegler/hoonlint/misc/whitespace.md

 ## Vertical Gaps

-A **vertical gap** is a gap containing which contains
+A **vertical gap** is a gap which contains

 * A newline-terminated partial line preamble.
-This may be just the newline.
+This preamble may be of length 1 -- that is, it may be just the newline.

 * A body of one or more full newline-terminated lines, all of them comments or